Skip to main content

 The Penthouse, History

-Yet, it is the distinct East Asian decorative influences which make it truly captivating, as you will see in many newspapers covering the exhibit during the mid-century:
+The Penthouse's distinct East Asian decorative influences make the model truly captivating, as you will see in many newspapers covering the exhibit during the mid-20th century:

-Even our own beloved Kirby Hall makes meniton:
+Even our own beloved Kirby Hall makes mention:

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Photograph+of+a+Newspaper+Clipping+Advertisement+for+the+Showing+of+Mrs.+Fisher%27s+Dollhouse+at+Wilkes+College%2C+Kirby+Hall%2C+%5Bca.+1950s-1960s%5D">A Photograph of a Newspaper Clipping Advertisement for the Showing of Mrs. Fisher's Dollhouse at Wilkes College, Kirby Hall, [ca. 1950s-1960s]</a>

-The newspaper clipping shows an advertisement commending the recent showing of Mrs. Fisher's dollhouse at Kirby Hall at Wilkes College.
+The newspaper clipping shows an advertisement commending the recent showing of Mrs. Fisher's dollhouse at Kirby Hall at Wilkes College, [ca. 1940s-1970s].

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Magazine+Clipping+from+a+Life+Magazine%2C+collected+by+Mrs.+Fisher%2C+%5Bca.+1940s-1950s%5D">A Magazine Clipping from a Life Magazine, collected by Mrs. Fisher, [ca. 1940s-1950s]</a>